rubyworks/lemon/README.md

 The setup (also called the *concern*) is run for every subsequent test until a new setup is defined.

 In conjunction with the `#setup` method, there is a `#teardown` method which can be used "tidy-up" after each test if need be.

+You might have also notice by the documentation that the test methods do not have to be capitalized.

 That is the bulk of the matter for writing Lemon tests.
 To learn about additonal features not mentioned here, check-out the [User Guide](http://wiki.github.com/rubyworks/lemon).